Men of War (1994 film): Production

 It was actually an old Sayles script that some producers bought and wanted to make for action star Dolph Lundgren!
 The Sayles script needed to be brought up to date a little, more action scenes added and, most importantly, had to be made into an ensemble movie because the producers were worried that Dolph just couldn't carry the movie that John Sayles originally wrote.
 And that an audience wouldn't sit still to watch Lundgren tackle all those great John Sayles monologues. ...
 We were actually pretty deferential to Sayles' original script and the finished movie is actually quite a good little action flick. ...
 Probably the only time we'll ever get a chance to rewrite John Sayles.

 The original script featured a prologue set in Afghanistan.

 Filming took place in Thailand between September and December 1993, and production officially ended in January 1994.
 Following the excellent test screenings reactions that the movie had, Miramax had bought it from another company with a promise of theatrical release, but then they dumped it on video because they thought that Dolph Lundgren couldn't bring the audience if he was main hero in the film.
 This is why movie was shelved and delayed until December 1995 when it was released on video in US, although it was released earlier in some other countries, like for example in France (in July 1995) where although it wasn't success it got great reviews from critics.
 John Sayles, who wrote the original script (before it was partially re-written to add more action and humor) also said some years later how it was very good action movie and some of Lundgren's best work.

 Release

 Vision International sold the rights to distribution at the 1993 American Film Market.
 Dimension initially released Men of War in the United States in 1995.
 On November 14, 2000, Dimension released the film on DVD in the United States in Region 1.
 On February 23, 2009, Anchor Bay Entertainment released it on DVD in the United Kingdom in Region 2.

 Reception

 Michael Sauter of Entertainment Weekly rated it C− and called it a "straight-to-video clunker".

 Susan King of the Los Angeles Times called it "a better-than-average straight-to-video action thriller."

 Leigh Riding of DVDactive rated it 7/10 stars and called it "a sturdy action drama" that is "surprisingly intriguing and entertaining".

+Rachel Adams and David Savran in their book The masculinity studies reader said "Men of War invokes the most vividly remembered fighting in a foreign land of recent Western history.
+This innovation, associating the muscle image with the Vietnam experience, is carried over into other contemporary muscle films."

+Mick Martin and Marsha Porter said in the DVD & video guide 2005 said, "fine performances by an all-star Dolph Lundgren as a mercenary assigned to "convince" a cast in this offbeat and disturbing film."